ietf-ribose/xml2rfc-mapping-convertor/README.rst

 validate.py
 ===========

-Given local path to bibxml-data-root, outputs to stdout any file with unicode decode errors or NUL characters that break XML parsing.
+Given local path to bibxml-data-archive repository root, outputs to stdout any file with unicode decode errors or NUL characters that break XML parsing.